Common Questions About Paying For Senior Living

 Is there financial assistance available?

-If you or your loved one fall below a certain income level, Medicaid may help cover a portion of senior community or nursing home costs.
-Each state has its own set of regulations for qualifying, so be sure to look into Medicaid assistance specific to Alabama.
+Another option is that if you or your loved one falls below a certain income level, Medicaid may help cover a portion of the costs of a senior community or nursing home.
+Each state has its own set of rules for qualifying, so be sure to look into Medicaid assistance specific to Alabama.

 Is senior living covered by long-term care (LTC) insurance?